 Program – The following topics will be covered in the workshop:

-- Introduction to passivating contacts: why are they needed and how do they work?
+- Introduction to passivating contacts: why are they needed?

 - Passivating contacts based on thin film silicon